bpoplauschi/ImageCachingBenchmark/README.md

 ##Note
- - All those data above measured by Jiawei Wang,If you have any questions, please do not hesitate to let me know(@wangjwchn).
+ - All those data above measured by Jiawei Wang,If you have any questions, please do not hesitate to let me know(@wangjwchn(https://github.com/wangjwchn)).
  - Please give credit to the original author when you use it elsewhere.